AleLoiac/Checkers-cosmosSDK-go/README.md

 # Checkers game
-Checkers game implemented using Cosmos SDK and Go.
+Checkers game implemented using Cosmos SDK and Go